-$$f(x_k + s_k) < f(x_j) - \gamma \theta(x_j)$$ or $\theta(x_k + s_k) < (1 - \gamma)\theta(x_j)$
+$$f(x_k + s_k) < f(x_j) - \gamma \theta(x_j)$$ or $\theta(x_k + s_k) < (1 - \gamma)\theta(x_j)$,

-Fletcher and Leyffer [30] demonstrate that an SQP-filter method based on the above, and including a number of other heuristics, is most effective in practice.
-The stated goal of requiring minimal interference from the filter is vindicated, and evidence is provided to show that other SQP methods (specifically the $S\ell_1QP$ method discussed in Section 3.1) frequently suffer more interference from their merit functions.
+Fletcher and Leyffer (1997) demonstrate that an SQP-filter method based on the above, but including a number of other heuristics, is most effective in practice.
+The stated goal of requiring minimal interference from the filter is vindicated, and evidence is provided to show that other SQP methods (specifically the $S\ell_1QP$ method discussed in Section 3.1) frequently require more interference from their merit functions.
 In order to prove convergence of an SQP-filter method, specific rules for when to include an iterate in the filter, what sort of approximate step may be tolerated, and how to adjust the trust-region radius are required.
-The first-such convergence result (for an SLP-filter) was provided by [31], and this has now been extended to the SQP case by [29].
-The step is computed as the composite $s_k = q_k + t_k$, essentially as we have considered in the previous four sections-if an infeasible subproblem is detected during the normal-step calculation, then the restoration phase is started straight away.
-(A variation in which the step s_k is computed as a whole is also possible, although one may have to retreat to the composite step under unfavourable circumstances.)
-Once s_k has been computed, it is rejected if either it is unacceptable to the filter or if $m_k(x_k + s_k)$ offers a "sufficient" improvement over $m_k(x_k)$ but this predicted improvement does not translate into an actual improvement in f(x).
-The trust-region radius is reduced whenever a step is rejected.
+The first-such convergence result (for an SLP-filter) was provided by Fletcher, Leyffer and Toint (1998), and this has now been extended for the SQP case by Fletcher, Gould, Leyffer and Toint (1999).
+The step is computed as the composite $s_k = n_k + t_k$, essentially as we have considered in the previous four sections an infeasible subproblem is detected during the normal-step calculation, and the restoration phase started straight away.
+(A variation in which the step s_k is computed as a whole is also possible, although this may have to retreat to the composite step under unfavourable circumstances.)
+Once s_k has been computed, it is rejected if either it is unacceptable for the filter or if $m_k(x_k + s_k)$ offers a "sufficient" improvement over $m_k(x_k)$ but this predicted improvement does not translate into an actual improvement in f(x).
+The trust-region radius is reduced whenever the step is rejected.
 The iterate is added to the filter if either it leads to a restoration phase, or if it has been accepted despite $m_k(x_k + s_k)$ not giving a "sufficient" improvement over $m_k(x_k)$.
-Second-order convergence issues are still open, and are under investigation.
+Second-order convergence issues are still open, but under investigation.

-4. QP METHODS
+4 QP methods

 Without a doubt, in our opinion, the primary reason SQP methods are back in the ascendant is that large-scale quadratic programming (QP) methods have matured considerably over the past few years.
-There are a number of reasons for this.
-At the start of the 1980s, the vast majority of QP methods (see the surveys by [26], Chapter 10, and [27], and the bibliography in [20]) were of the active set variety, most were specifically designed for convex (H positive semi-definite) or even strictly convex (Hpositive definite) problems, and few (if any) were capable of solving even medium size problems (for exceptions, see [28, 35]).
+There have been a number of reasons for this.
+At the start of the 1980s, the vast majority of QP methods (see the surveys by Fletcher, 1987a, Chapter 10, and 1987b, and the bibliography in Cottle, Pang and Stone, 1992) were of the active set variety, most were specifically designed for convex (H positive semi-definite) or even strictly convex (H positive definite) problems, and few (if any) were capable of solving even medium size problems (for exceptions, see Gould, 1991, and Fletcher, 1993).
 The latter defect was due to two factors.
 Firstly, the dominant linear algebraic requirements usually treated all relevant matrices and associated factorizations as dense-while it was easy to anticipate using sparse factorizations, this ruled out some of the most successful (orthogonal transformation) methods developed for the dense case.
-Secondly, as problem size increased, the number of iterations rose quite rapidly-in the worst case, an exponential number of changes in the active set was possible, and while the expected and observed behaviour did not get close to such dire predictions, it was a cause for concern.
+Secondly, as problem size increased, the number of iterations rose quite rapidly-in the worst case, an exponential number of changes in the active set was possible, and while the expected and observed behaviour did not get close to such dire predictions, this was clearly a cause for concern.